History of the New York Yankees: 2009–2016: new stadium and record 27th championship

 During Game 1 of the 2012 ALCS, Jeter broke his right ankle while attempting to field a ball.
 He was one of many Yankees to miss playing time during the club's 2013 campaign; 20 players were placed on the disabled list at least once.
 The team had an opportunity to win a wild-card playoff spot, but faded late in the season.
 It was only the second time since 1995 that New York did not qualify for postseason play.
 In the offseason, second baseman Robinson Canó departed New York for the Mariners in free agency, but the Yankees signed starting pitcher Masahiro Tanaka, who was coming off a 24–0 year with Japan's Tohoku Rakuten Golden Eagles, to a seven-year contract.
 Rodriguez was suspended for the 2014 season by MLB for using performance-enhancing drugs.
 The 2014 Yankees, the last with Jeter in their lineup, fell four games short of a postseason berth with an 84–78 record.
 Despite signing several new hitters prior to the season, the team finished third from last in the AL in runs scored.
 The offense improved in 2015, ending the regular season with the second-most runs in MLB.
 New York gained a wild card berth with a second-place finish, but was defeated by the Houston Astros in a one-game playoff.
-The Yankees traded several veteran players during their 2016 season and received Gleyber Torres, among others, in return.
+The Yankees traded several veteran players during their 2016 season and received infielder Gleyber Torres, among others, in return.
 In August 2016, Rodriguez was released from his contract.
 The club had 84 wins, but missed the playoffs for the third time in four years.
 As the Yankees' on-field performance declined after 2009, their attendance and television ratings fell; revenue from ticket and luxury suite sales at Yankee Stadium decreased by more than 40 percent from 2009 to 2016.